stegoe/boxfader/README.md

 #### Compatibility

-Should work fine in all modern browser, still to be tested in legacy browsers.
+Should work in all modern browser, still to be tested in legacy browsers.

 ## Usage